mrc-ide/malaria_no_more/README.md

   * routine_scaleup: includes routine vaccine scale-up for R21 vaccine.
   * no-vaccination: no vaccine scale-up, interventions remain constant through 2040
   * new_tools: incorporates a blood-stage vaccine (IE RH5), which we presume has 60% efficacy against cases not prevented by R21 vaccination.
 Operationalised as an increase in vaccine efficacy with no other changes to R21 parameters.

+Models are run from 2000-2040 for all malaria-endemic countries in Sub-Saharan Africa at the admin-1 level.
+The modelled population size is 50,000, with a burn-in period of 15 years.